How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 Prevention Strategies for Next Winter

 The best way to handle frozen pipes is to prevent them entirely.
+State Farm's latest data shows the top five states for frozen-pipe claim costs are Illinois, Oregon, Washington, Texas, and Tennessee, with Illinois ranking #1 nationwide, so even mild-climate homes need a plan.
 Here's a proven checklist to prevent frozen pipes before temperatures drop:

-Insulate exposed pipes with foam sleeves Before first freeze $1–$5 per pipe
+Insulate exposed pipes with foam sleeves Before first freeze $1 to $4 per section

 Let faucets drip during extreme cold During cold snaps Free

-Keep thermostat above 55°F at all times All winter Minimal energy cost
+Keep thermostat at 55°F or higher All winter Minimal energy cost

 Open under-sink cabinet doors During cold snaps Free